Aguti1902/iqmind/DEPLOYMENT.md

 1. Click "New Project"
 2. Select "Deploy from GitHub repo"
-3. Choose your `iqmind` repository
+3. Choose your `mindmetric` repository
 4. Railway will detect it's a Next.js app

 ### Step 3: Add PostgreSQL Database